 Wat Phra Kaew

-The most important Buddhist temple in Thailand shares the grounds with the Bangkok Grand Palace, although separated by a wall around the 16,000sqm temple complex.
-The main building, or phra ubosot, enshrines the emerald Buddha, a highly revered Buddha image carved from a single block of jade measuring 66cm in height.
+The most important Buddhist temple in Thailand shares its grounds with the Bangkok Grand Palace, although separated by a wall around the 16,000sqm temple complex.
+The main building, or “Phra Ubosot”, enshrines the emerald Buddha, a highly revered Buddha image carved from a single block of jade measuring 66cm in height.
 It is regarded as the most sacred of Buddhist statues in the Kingdom and the protector of Thailand.

 With the changing of the seasons the robes of the emerald Buddha are changed as well.
 This task can only be done by the King, or the crown prince in the name of the King, as they are the only ones allowed to touch the sacred statue.

-The temple site consists of multiple buildings and chedi’s, all of them elaborately decorated with refined woodcarvings and gold colored onrnaments.
+The temple site consists of multiple buildings and chedis, all of them elaborately decorated with refined woodcarvings and gold colored ornaments.
 Impressive 5m tall statues of “Yaksis” (mythical giants) stand guard to keep the evil spirits at bay.